 - 💰 Lower cost than US/Canada — Especially in Berlin

 German culture is efficient and rule-oriented.
-Key adjustments for Indians:
+A few adjustments take longer than others:

 - ⏰ Extreme punctuality — Being 5 minutes late is considered rude